adamrork/HybFilter/README.md

 ## Important Note

-This pipeline has only been tested as a whole and in order (i.e., 01_cleanHybPiper.sh -> 02_removePtc.sh -> 03_removeLoci.sh -> 04_removeSamples.sh).
+This pipeline has only been tested as a whole and in order (i.e., 01_cleanHybpiper.sh -> 02_removePtc.sh -> 03_removeLoci.sh -> 04_removeSamples.sh).
 While all scripts should work individually and out of their expected order, I cannot guarantee this.

 ## Pipeline Input

-### Step 01: cleanHybPiper
+### Step 01: cleanHybpiper

-To run `01_cleanHybPiper.sh`, you must supply the PATH to your HybPiper base directory and the namelist file used by HybPiper.
+To run `01_cleanHybpiper.sh`, you must supply the PATH to your HybPiper base directory and the namelist file used by HybPiper.

 ```
-01_cleanHybPiper.sh -h /PATH/TO/HYBPIPER/DIRECTORY -n /PATH/TO/namelist.txt
+01_cleanHybpiper.sh -h /PATH/TO/HYBPIPER/DIRECTORY -n /PATH/TO/namelist.txt
 ```

 This script cleans and reorganizes the HybPiper base directory.
 Four new directories will be created during this process: